markdingo/netstring/README.md

 parsed netstrings via the Decoder.Decode() and Decoder.DecodeKeyed() functions.

-Alternatively applications can use the message level Encoder.Marshal() and Decoder.Unmarshal() functions to encode and decode a basic struct containing "keyed" netstrings with an end-of-message sentinel.
+Alternatively applications can use the message level Encoder.Marshal() and Decoder.Unmarshal() convenience functions to encode and decode a basic struct containing "keyed" netstrings with an end-of-message sentinel.

 The overall goal of this package is to make it easy to attach netstring Encoders and Decoders to network connections or other reliable transports so that applications can